yamadapc/react-style-benchmark/README.md

 configurations and outputs the "total blocking time" metric, which is what we care about.

+**Tests were only ran once, which is not the best**, however the performance difference between the solutions is so huge the results are still indicative of the issue I'm trying to surface.

 ## Why?
 In my experience, CSS-in-JS is several times slower than very old standard styling solutions at scale.
 A solution with good performance **can** be built,